Shekhar Sinha

 Vice Admiral Shekhar Sinha, PVSM, AVSM, NM & Bar, ADC is a former Three star Admiral of the Indian Navy.

 Military career

 Sinha joined the Navy in 1974 in the Executive Branch of the Indian Navy.
 He was a Naval aviator.
 A Fighter pilot, he flew the Sea Harrier.

 He commanded two Sea Harrier Squadrons as well as Air Station Hansa.
 Adm Sinha has commanded the first Saryu-class patrol vessel INS Saryu, the Deepak-class fleet tanker INS Shakti and the guided-missile destroyer INS Delhi.
+He was appointed as the Fleet Operations Officer of the Western Fleet.
+His tenure was significant in which he was responsible for planning and execution, deployment of Western Fleet ships and submarines in Operations Parakram short of war post Parliament attack by Pakistan based terrorists.
+In this operations Karachi harbour was virtually blocked and entire Makran coast was under constant surveillance for action.

 Flag Rank

-Ashore as a Flag Officer, he served as Flag Officer Naval Aviation, Assistant Chief of Naval Staff (Air) as well as Controller Personnel Services.
+Ashore as a Flag Officer, he served as Flag Officer Commanding Goa Naval Area (FOGA) & Flag Officer Naval Aviation (FONA), Assistant Chief of Naval Staff (Air) as well as Controller Personnel Services.

 As a Rear Admiral, Sinha served as the Flag Officer Commanding Western Fleet from 2007 to 2008.

 In a short stint in 2011, he served as the 6th Chief of Integrated Defence Staff.

 In 2012, Vice Adm Sinha was appointed Flag Officer Commanding-in-Chief Western Naval Command.